US intel report warns of more violence by QAnon followers - WTMJ

 “He had recently purchased a new truck and believed that QAnon would cover the debt,” the agent wrote.

-Kunzelman reported from College Park, Maryland.
+Kunzelman reported from College Park, Md.
 Associated Press writer Jill Colvin in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.